ueffel/caddy-imagefilter/README.md

 #### flip

-Flip flips (mirrors) a image vertically or horizontally.
+Flip flips (mirrors) an image vertically or horizontally.

 Syntax: